This page has current and past staff at Church of the Redeemer.

 Upon returning home, Fr.
 John entered Seabury-Western Theological Seminary in Evanston, Illinois.
 He graduated in 1972 with a Master’s of Divinity degree in theology.

 After ordination, Fr.
 John served at a mission church in the Ada-Cascade region of Grand Rapids, Michigan.
 Later, Fr.
 John was Dean of the Cathedral Church of Christ the King.
 Following four years at Emmanuel Parish in Hastings, Michigan, Fr.
 John came to Church of the Redeemer in 1983.
-He has announced his retirement will be in 2014.
+He retired in 2014.

 His vision of Redeemer is a safe place to explore what George Herbert once called “the deep down depths of things.”
 His personal spiritual journey is shaped by the following: